There are many benefits to living in a small city. Smaller cities in Canada can provide advantages such as:

 - Transit and traffic congestion (which often means longer commute time to get to work).

 As a result, large cities often have a higher cost of living and a tighter job market than a small city.
 As a newcomer, only you can decide if you want to live in a large or small city.
-You may just find that small cities provide the same benefits such as job opportunities, and essential services that large cities provide.
+You may just find those small cities provide the same benefits such as job opportunities, and essential services that large cities provide.

 Benefits of living in a small city